shardulsrivastava/shardulsrivastava.github.io/_posts/2021-09-15-eks-auth-deep-dive.md

 This time, we can access the cluster, however not allowed to list pods in the cluster due to not having enough RBAC permissions.
 RBAC permissions can be assigned to this IAM role in two ways :

 1. RBAC permissions with Kubernetes User
-2. RBAC permissions with Kubernetes Group
+2. RBAC permissions with Kubernetes Groups

 ### RBAC permissions with Kubernetes User